codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 We also have a third Git repository for pipelines, because pipelines are also part of the application.

+Before continuing fork all 3 repositories in your own GitHub account if don't have already your own example application.

 ## Connecting ArgoCD and Codefresh

 GitOps deployments are powered by [ArgoCD](https://argoproj.github.io/argo-cd/) so you need an active ArgoCD installation in your cluster to take advantage of the GitOps dashboard in Codefresh.